Skip to main content

 >Therefore, the President, Officers, Editors-in-Chief, and Clinical Task Force, Program Committee, and Professional Practice Committee Chairs and Members are NOT PERMITTED:

-(18) To receive or for their immediate family (spouse and dependent children) to receive more than $15,000 in direct value (e.g. salary, stock options, other remuneration, dividends, royalties, travel) from any Bone/Mineral-Related Corporate Entity in the prior 12 months.
+(18) Unless permitted on a case-by-case basis, to receive or for their immediate family (spouse, domestic partner and dependent children) to receive more than $15,000 in direct value (e.g., stock options, other remuneration, dividends, royalties [including from intellectual property], travel) from any Bone/Mineral-Related Corporate Entity in the prior 12 months.
+Compensation that relates to a specific situation described elsewhere in these rules (e.g., expert witness testimony, consulting) are addressed by those rules.
+Any ASBMR Leader with this conflict must seek EAC guidance for case-by-case review and conflict management.

-These Conflicts (17 and 18) originate from the Public Health Service conflict of interest rules that apply to NIH research.
-Those rules focus on the extent to which the person receiving value is responsible for the conduct of, or in a position to determine or influence, the funded research.
-Applied here, these restrictions are intended to focus on the extent to which an ASBMR Leader is responsible for the conduct of, or in a position to determine or influence, a particular activity or decision.
+Severity of conflicts focus on the extent to which the person receiving value is responsible for the conduct of, or in a position to determine or influence, a particular activity or decision

-The greatest concerns pertain to those who have a specific role or greater opportunity to develop positions that relate to the practice of favoritism or allocation of benefits, particularly regarding patient care.
-For such senior level leaders, the conflict is regarded more strictly.
+The greatest concerns pertain to those who have a specific role or greater opportunity to develop positions that relate to the practice of favoritism or allocation of benefits.

-The severity of these two conflicts is judged according to following factors and rationale:
+The severity of any conflict is judged according to the following factors and rationale:

-c) The extent to which the conflict presents an opportunity for a benefit that would influence the ASBMR Leader’s conduct; and,
+• The extent to which the conflict presents an opportunity for a benefit that would influence the ASBMR Leader’s conduct;

 (a) Ability to Influence an ASBMR Decision.